 Physiological Integrity is the last of the client needs categories.
 There are four ideas in it:

-On the NCLEX exam, basic care and comfort questions make up 6-12% of the questions.
+On the NCLEX exam, primary care and comfort questions comprise 6-12% of the questions.

 Assistive devices, eviction, mobility, non-pharmacological comfort measures, nourishment and oral hydration, hygiene, and rest and sleep are all nursing interventions that fall under this classification.